canonical/snapcraft/docs/snapcraft-syntax.md

      mostly useful when a part needs a library or build tool built by another part.
 If the part defined in after is not defined locally, the part will be searched for in [the wiki](https://wiki.ubuntu.com/Snappy/Parts).
-     *If a part is supposed to run after another, the prerequisite part should have been staged before the part can start its lifecycle.*
+     *If a part is supposed to run after another, the prerequisite part will be staged before the dependent part starts its lifecycle.*
    * `stage-packages` (list of strings)
      A list of Ubuntu packages to use that would support the part creation.
    * `filesets` (yaml subsection)